Aircraft General Knowledge (AGK)

 Chemically, combustion is a reaction of a particle with oxygen.
 To start a combustion, fuel must be combined with air in a specific ratio.
 When one of both is too less, no combustion can happen, so the combustion area of an engine is within a certain area.

 In engine descriptions, the version with the ratio is almost always used as where the percentage does make more sense.
 We need to control the mixture because we can fly in air with a lot of air molecules close to the ground but also in air high up with way less molecules.
-We need to keep the ratio on about 1:14,7 which we can do by decreasing the amount of fuel.
-However, in situations where we use full engine power during climbing, we always use a richer mixture, as excess fuel is also used to cool cylinder heads.
+In real engine operation, the mixture is not always kept exactly at 1:14,7.
+For high power settings, a richer mixture is often used for power and cooling.
+In cruise, the mixture can be leaned according to the POH and engine limitations.

 Additional carburetor parts